cozy/cozy-stack/docs/workers.md

 ### Share-group

-When a contact is added or removed to a group, they should be added to the sharings of this group.
+When a contact is added to or removed from a group, the change should be reflected in the group's sharings' recipients.
 The message is composed of the contact ID, the list of groups added and the list of groups removed.

 ### Share-track